UltraSeP: Sequence-aware Pre-training for Echocardiography Probe Movement Guidance: Experiments

 \subsection{Efficiency}

 In ultrasound scanning, highly skilled sonographers make immediate adjustments based on the ultrasound images, a process that involves real-time decision-making.
 Therefore, an ultrasound guidance model must also possess real-time decision-making capabilities to provide timely guidance.
-To this end, we benchmarked inference latency on both RTX 3090 and A100 GPUs.
-With sequence length=6, processing times were 10.6ms (RTX 3090) and 4.9ms (A100), enabling real-time guidance.
+To this end, we tested the decision-making time for different sequence lengths on a single RTX 3090 and A100 GPU, as shown in \cref{tab:efficiency}.
+From the table, it can be seen that our system achieves real-time inference performance on commonly used GPUs.